Security-Onion-Solutions/securityonion-docs/firewall.rst

 Managing
 --------

 Managing firewall rules for all devices can be done from the manager node.
 There are specific roles with firewall rules associated with each role.
-Some things have multiple roles for instance any type of node is automatically added to the minions.sls so that the salt communication can take place.
-So for a storage node you will see the IP show up in minions.sls as well as storage_nodes.sls.
+Some things have multiple roles for instance any type of node is automatically added to the ``minions.sls`` so that the salt communication can take place.
+So for a storage node you will see the IP show up in ``minions.sls`` as well as ``storage_nodes.sls``.

 analyst.sls
 ~~~~~~~~~~~